vakhramoff/Angular-Utils/projects/angular-utils/README.md

 ```

 ### Variable Binding
-Or bind to some variable from component:
+Or bind to some variable from the component:
   - example.component.ts:
   ```
   public currentCursor: TCursorType = this.isEnabled ? 'pointer' : 'default';